 Join us for an exciting excursion to the famed King Ranch, one of the largest ranches in the world (larger than Rhode Island!).
 The Norias division is the second largest section of this ranch and is the most southeastern of the four divisions.
-The sandy soils of Norias support extensive areas of grasslands, thornscrub and oak woodlands – and more Ferruginous Pygmy-Owls than anywhere else in the U.S.!
+The sandy soils of Norias support extensive areas of grasslands, thornscrub and live oak woodlands – and more Ferruginous Pygmy-Owls than anywhere else in the U.S.!

-Targets: Wild Turkey, White-tailed Hawk, Crested Caracara, Greater Roadrunner, Ferruginous Pygmy-Owl, Vermilion Flycatcher, Sprague’s Pipit, Cassin’s Sparrows, Audubon’s Oriole.
+Targets: Wild Turkey, Harris’s Hawk, White-tailed Hawk, Crested Caracara, Greater Roadrunner, Ferruginous Pygmy-Owl, Vermilion Flycatcher, Sprague’s Pipit, Audubon’s Oriole.

-One of the delights of Kleberg County, particularly in years of above average rainfall such as this, is its myriad of fresh and brackish wetlands.
-On this trip we’ll be visiting the most productive and, after a picnic lunch at the headquarters of the King Ranch, we’ll also bird some of Kingsville’s hotspots.
+One of the delights of Kleberg County, particularly in years of above average rainfall, is its myriad of fresh and brackish wetlands.
+On this trip, we’ll be visiting the most productive wetlands and, after a picnic lunch at the headquarters of the King Ranch, we’ll also bird some of Kingsville’s hotspots.
 The trip will be limited to eight participants.
 Stops will be made at public restrooms.

 Important! : There is a U.S. Border Patrol Check Station on U.S. 77.
-Make sure you have your driver’s license or other official photographic ID with you: participants without proper identification will not be permitted to board.
-If you are not a U.S. citizen, please contact Michael Marsden at 956-276-4409.
+Make sure you have your driver’s license or other official photographic ID with you; participants without proper identification will not be permitted to board.
+If you are not a U.S. citizen, please notify Tamie Bulow at [email protected] or (956)423-5565.